victoriacheungwustl/victoriacheungwustl/README.md

 # 💫 About Me:
 👩‍🎓Hi!
-I'm Victoria, and I'm studying Computer Science w/ a minor in Human-Computer Interaction and Cybersecurity!<br>👀 I spealize in Front-End Software Development, but also do some Full-stack <br>🚺 I'm passionate about advocating for Women in Tech :) I'm also a 2x Scholarship Receiver for the Grace Hopper Conference!<br>
+I'm Victoria, and I'm studying Computer Science w/ a minor in Human-Computer Interaction and Cybersecurity!<br>👀 I spealize in Full Stack and Front End Development <br>🚺 I'm passionate about advocating for Women in Tech :) I'm also a 2x Scholarship Receiver for the Grace Hopper Conference!<br>

 ## 🌐 Socials: